Does this test have other names?

 What is this test?

-destroys them.
-The most common autoimmune disorders associated with HLA-B27 antigens
+attacks your own cells.
+The most common autoimmune disorders connected with HLA-B27

 Ankylosing spondylitis, a form of arthritis that affects the spine